mihirbhaskar/save-the-pandas-intpython/README.md

 2. Editing the maximum travel distance in miles and selecting/de-selecting the relevant categories will update the table dynamically (live).
 If you want to try with a new address, you will need to type in the address and click 'Submit' for it to register and update the table accordingly.
 Note that the travel distance in miles is calculated as the geodesic distance; that is, the length of the shortest path between your address' lat-long and the service's lat-long.

 3. If you would like to add data, click the 'Submit Your Own Data' button.
 This will open a pop-up window titled 'Upload UI', with relevant fields to fill.
-The `name`, `vicinity` (i.e. street address ideally, or area name at the minimum), and selecting at least one category option are mandatory.
+The `name` and `vicinity` (i.e. street address ideally, or area name at the minimum) options are mandatory.
 Enter the data, and click `Upload`.
 If the address entered in `vicinity` cannot match to a location using Google's API, a warning message will pop-up asking you to enter a valid address.
 If you have entered a proper address and filled out the fields correctly, a prompt will ask if you want to upload the data.
 Clicking `OK' will add this data to the main database, and show a window saying 'Uploaded Successfully'.
 You can now close the data entry box.

 4. Any data that was added using the Upload UI should automatically update and reflect in the live table displayed.